 Your doctor will likely review your signs and symptoms and perform a physical examination.
 A number of diagnostic tests may help your doctor determine the cause of your discomfort and rule out other disorders causing similar symptoms.
 These may include:

 - Blood tests.
-Blood tests may help rule out other diseases that can cause signs and symptoms similar to those of nonulcer stomach pain.
+Blood tests may help rule out other diseases that can cause signs and symptoms similar to those of functional dyspepsia.